SeattleTestbed/docs/EducationalAssignments/ParityPartOne.md

 first, second, and third 8 byte sequence are all modified.

-In terms of parity, each byte has a parity based upon its value when calling chr() in python.
+In terms of parity, each byte has a parity based upon its value when calling ord() in python.
 Each byte that has a parity divisible by 2 is considered to be even.
 An 8-byte sequence is considered to be even if there are an even number of non-even bytes in the sequence.
 In other words, if there are 0, 2, 4, 6, or 8 non-even bytes, the sequence is considered to be even.
 Also,